AWS vs Firebase – Is It Even a Fair Fight?

 This one server can be responsible for several different functions.
 This could include authentication, writing files, watching users, etc. You can see why this might be a hectic model for running a server.

-A serverless architecture is essentially a microservice architecture.
+Serverless architecture is essentially a microservice architecture, meaning you build your infrastructure from different components in the cloud and send them to managed servers – in this case, either to AWS or Google Firebase, who will run your code for you whenever it’s triggered by an event.
+This makes it easy for your application to scale when needed and you only pay for the runtime.
 Whenever an event occurs, a code or function is executed.
 The server runs when something happens.
 The code only wakes up when it receives a request.
 It’s not persistent and running all day, all week.

 It only uses resources when it needs to.
 The benefit of this is that each function has its own responsibility, and none of it overlaps, making things cleaner and less finicky.

 Amazon Web Services as a whole is stacked.
 They have so many different services that it really is an all-in-one solution.

 AWS Lambda‘s performance is also very strong.
 All of their Cloud solutions are beginner-friendly and they make it easy to set up.
 The service is reliable and customer support is there (It’s Amazon, so of course their customer support is superb).

 It’s also a pay-per-use service so that your cost is dependent on the type of traffic you receive.
 In general, their entire ecosystem is made to be all-inclusive.
 If you don’t want to bounce around with services, AWS is a great choice.